-Pete Klenow of Stanford University will present the 27th Kuznets Lecture on April 18, 2017.
-The title of his presentation is “Firms and Growth.”
+Pete Klenow of Stanford University presented the 27th Kuznets Lecture on April 18, 2017.
+The title of his presentation was “Firms and Growth.”

 James Robinson of University of Chicago presented the 26th Kuznets Lecture on April 12, 2016.
 The title of his presentation was “Paths of State Building.”

 Andrei Shleifer, Professor of Economics from Harvard University presented “Educated Entrepreneurs” for the 25th Kuznets Lecture held on April 14, 2015.

 Elhanan Helpman of Harvard University presented the 24th Kuznets Lecture on April 22, 2014.
 The title of his presentation was “Trade and Inequality.”

 Daron Acemoglu of MIT presented the 23rd Kuznets Lecture on February 19, 2013.
 The title of his presentation was “Innovation, Reallocation and Growth.”

 The 22nd Kuznets Lecture was presented by Justin Yifu Lin from The World Bank on March 1, 2011.
 His presentation was entitled “New Structural Economics: A Framework for Rethinking Development.”